Error-331/code_tests/docs/bible/links.md

 How to be Blessed - December 25 (Strive to be blessed with God's smile and not with prosperity);

 A Certain Man - December 26 (We must never give up on the hardest of sinners or be so shallow in character to even think You will be sorry without a tear in our eye);

+The Work has Been Done - December 27 (The gospel is a universal call to all of humanity.
+Come);